launchbynttdata/common-platform-documentation/platform/development-environments/local/tools/intellij/dev-containers/README.md

   <img src="./pictures/3-intellij-devcontainer-copy-01.png" />
 </p>

-Within `.devcontainer.json`, update the path in the `postCreateCommand` to the path to where you saved `.devcontainer.postCreate.sh`.
+Within `.devcontainer.json`, update the relative path in the `postCreateCommand` to the path to where you saved `.devcontainer.postCreate.sh`.
-`/workspaces/workplace/myproject/.devcontainer.postCreate.sh`
+`./.devcontainer.postCreate.sh`

 <p align="center">
   <img src="./pictures/3-intellij-devcontainer-postcreate-path-01.png" />